Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 + `get_signal_clicked_blocked`

-We'll now go through what each of these functions do and how to use them.
+We'll now go through what each of these functions does and how to use them.

 ---